etag/user_documentation/User_Guide_for_ETAG.md

 You can download each data type (RFID Reads, Tagged Data, and Reader Data) as a .csv file from the three pages within the 'My ETAG Data' tab.

 ### ETAG automated backups
 The primary ETAG repository resides within Amazon Web Services (AWS) Relational Database Services (RDS).
-The ETAG system will maintain an off-site backup copy of all data through the AWS Simple Storage Service (S3)
+The ETAG system will maintain an off-site backup copy of all data through the AWS Simple Storage Service (S3).

-ETAG will generate two tape copies of all data on a weekly basis within the University of Oklahoma (OU) Petastore (FIXME: needs implementation)
+ETAG will generate two tape copies of all data on a weekly basis within the University of Oklahoma (OU) Petastore (FIXME: needs implementation).

 With three storage locations (main on AWS RDS,  backups on AWS S3, and weekly on the OU Petastore), even a simultaneous and catastrophic failure in 2/3 facilities will not result in the loss of ETAG data.